DammyShittu/TradeIt/README.md

 > TradeIt is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
 In this app, users can;
 > - register and log in, so that the data is private to them.
 > - introduce new transactions associated with a category.
-> - see the money spent on each category.
+> - see the money spent on each category

 ## Live Demo

 This [app](https://stormy-lake-50200.herokuapp.com/) is currently being hosted on Heroku

+## Project Presentation

+Kindly click this [link](https://www.loom.com/share/cfd8f1e280c44eb9a9c5016238273365) to view the presentation of the app.
+The video was recoreded with Loom
 ## Screenshot

 - Splash Screen